Free State of Bavaria (Weimar Republic): Knilling government and the Beer Hall Putsch

-Kahr's preparations made Hitler realize that he was in danger of losing the initiative.
+Kahr's preparations made Hitler realise that he was in danger of losing the initiative.
 He moved his own plans for a march on Berlin forward and sought to win over Kahr, Lossow and Seisser.
 Using the opportunity created by a mass meeting that Kahr had called in Munich's Bürgerbräukeller on the evening of 8 November 1923, Hitler burst in during a speech by Kahr and forced him along with Lossow and Seisser into an adjoining room.
-There they were coerced into saying that they would join forces with Hitler.
+There, they were coerced into saying that they would join forces with Hitler.
 Kahr was to be the Statthalter (similar to a governor) of Bavaria, Lossow the Reichswehr minister and Seisser the Reich minister of police.
 Erich Ludendorff, who was working closely with Hitler, then let the three men go, trusting in what he interpreted as their words of honor.
 Knilling and two of the other ministers who were at the Bürgerbräukeller that evening were taken into custody.
 Once free, Kahr, Lossow and Seisser quickly renounced their agreements with Hitler and joined the Bavarian officials who had already been working against him.
 On the morning of the ninth, the Nazi's march through Munich was stopped by the Bavarian State Police with the loss of 20 lives.
 Ludendorff was arrested on the spot; Hitler fled Munich but was found and taken into custody eleven days later.
 Both the federal and Bavarian governments banned the Nazi Party.

 At his trial in February and March 1924, Hitler was sentenced to five years in prison, the minimum for high treason, but was released after eight months when the rest of his sentence was suspended.
 Kahr remained state commissioner with his powers limited until February 1924.